ptcrews/ptcrews.github.io/_sections/projects.md

 ## Implementation

 For implementation projects, most of my projects have focused on embedded systems, networking, and distributed systems.
+These project differ from my research projects as they are either re-implementations of already published work, or are projects that did not produce significantly novel results.
 A collection of my work is listed below.

 ### Senior Project
 {: #senior-project}